The demand for tech talent is at an all-time high and is only expected to…

 Products: Personal and Commercial Casualty Insurance

-The business environment we find ourselves in is one of consistent change.
-One of the biggest drivers of that is technology.
+One of the biggest drivers of constant change is technology.
 As a result, there's always a need for more and different technologists.
-This global leader in casualty insurance was no exception in the summer of 2020 when they put out an RFP looking for solutions.
+This global leader in casualty insurance was no exception when they put out an RFP looking for solutions.
 They were struggling to find enough developers while facing downsizing in other areas.
 The innovative solution proposed by Cprime won their attention and support.

 The company is a leading underwriter of commercial property-casualty insurance in the US.
 It also operates a large national personal insurance business through independent agents across the US.
 A Fortune 100 organization, they have an extensive international portfolio as well.